 Structural Integration (S.I.) is a holistic bodywork method, also referred to as the Rolf Method, or Rolfing.
-This process focuses on the protective layer of the body’s muscles, called fascia (also known as connective tissue).
+Our key bodywork service is a process which focuses on the protective layer of the body’s muscles, called fascia (also known as connective tissue).
 While muscles are contracting tissues that give the body and organs physical movement, the fascia surrounds the muscles, bones, and organs to give muscles their shape and the body its structure.

 Persistent discomfort can result from the body being shifted out of alignment by gravity’s continuous pull, the stress of daily activities, and physical injuries.
 Over time, fascia adjusts to accommodate a misaligned body by shortening and tightening.
 This leads to an inefficient and imbalanced body, and many people experience pain, stiffness, and loss of energy.

 The Rolf Method of Structural Integration concentrates on the connective tissue to align and balance the body in gravity.
 Our work involves applying systematic pressure to your entire fascial system in order to release and lengthen afflicted fascia.
 This focused treatment allows your body to resume efficient movement and a greater ease will be felt as the body returns to its ideal structural position.

 My goal is to guide you into the extensive benefits of having an aligned and balanced body in gravity.
 You will move with greater ease, enjoy better posture and even breathe more easily.
 It will require less energy for your body to function, allowing you to put your effort into living your fullest life.